Best Yazio Alternative in 2026

 Other Alternatives We Considered

-Migration: How to Switch from Yazio to MyFitnessPal
+Migration: How to Switch from Yazio to PlateLens

 - Export from Yazio: Profile → Settings → Export Data → CSV (Pro tier required).

 - Cross-mapping: ~70-80% clean.
-European-specific products (German, French, Italian brands) often need manual rebuild because they don’t have US database analogs.
+European-specific products often need manual rebuild because they don’t have US database analogs.
+Photo-logging your common meals tends to be faster than manual mapping.

 - Weight history: Transfers via Apple Health connection.